tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 - At the end of the game, every player must return the original one million dollars that she was given in the beginning,  she can keep the remainder of the money for her.
 - If players cannot give back the entire amount of money that they were given in the beginning, they have contracted a debt that they will have to reimburse.
 - Players can make transactions between each other about every available resource in the game.
-- A judging party overlooks at the game manages transaction,  ensuring their validity and preventing players from cheating.
+- A judging party enforces the game's rules and manages transaction, ensuring their validity and preventing players from cheating.
 - All players must vote on voting rounds.
 - Players must cast exactly $X$ votes at every voting rounds.
 Choice of $X$ will be left to implementation.
 - Players can not vote for themselves.
-- At the end of the game, the player with the most votes wins.
-The one with the least votes loses.
+- At the end of the game, the players with the most votes win.
+The ones with the least votes lose.

 As a consequence of these rules, here are some examples of possible basic strategies: